crane919/data-science-2025/data-science-curriculum-build/data-science-curriculum-build/challenges/c05-antibiotics-assignment.md

 **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)

 - Penicillin is most effective against Diplococcus pneumonia (MIC values is way below .1), while neomycin and streptomycin are equally inaffective (MIC values are way above .1).
 Streptococcus hemolyticus and Streptococcus viridans roughly match this antibiotic pattern, with penicillin having a MIC value below .1 and neomycin and streptomycin being way above .1.
-None of the other bacteria's match this pattern, so it makes sense for Diplococcus pneumoniae to be renamed as a Streptococcus.
+None of the other bacteria’s match this pattern, so it makes sense for Diplococcus pneumoniae to be renamed as a Streptococcus.
 Note that Streptococcus fecalis was renamed and is no longer in the streptococcus catogory, which makes sense as neomycin as the most effective antibiotic and penicillin has a MIC above .1.

 - Visual 4 is the most effective at answering this question

-    -   Each bacteria has it's own graph, which makes it easy to investigate it on a closer level.
-Since we just need to compare a few bacteria's against each other, being able to isolate it while looking at the visual is important.
+  - Each bacteria has it’s own graph, which makes it easy to investigate it on a closer level.
+Since we just need to compare a few bacteria’s against each other, being able to isolate it while looking at the visual is important.

 # References

 <!-- -------------------------------------------------- -->

-[1] Neomycin in skin infections: A new topical antibiotic with wide antibacterial range and rarely sensitizing.
+\[1\] Neomycin in skin infections: A new topical antibiotic with wide antibacterial range and rarely sensitizing.
 Scope.
 1951;3(5):4-7.

-[2] Wainer and Lysen, "That's Funny..." *American Scientist* (2009) [link](https://www.americanscientist.org/article/thats-funny)
+\[2\] Wainer and Lysen, “That’s Funny…” *American Scientist* (2009) [link](https://www.americanscientist.org/article/thats-funny)